Adithya-MN/ML-Task/README.md

 # ML-Task
-My solutions for the IIIT-D Internship task
+My solutions for the IIIT-D MIDAS Lab Internship task